pks9862728888/mcp-demo/README.md

 - Tool Decorators: Tag and document individual tools
 - Tool Registry: Central storage of all available tools
 - Action Registry: Curated sets of tools for specific agents

+## Rethinking how software is built in age of AI agents

+- Hallucination is the new form of computing.
+  Its a new form of computation which we can use.